 How to move forward with AI ROI?

-Renessai has been collaborating with the top experts from the academic world, and together we have developed a model for our clients to build the necessary framework for measuring AI's ROI.
+Renessai has been collaborating with the top experts from the academic world, and together we have developed a model for our clients for measuring AI's ROI.

 Several things matter when it comes to AI ROI